Skip to main content

 Riding your motorcycle along the highways surrounding Peachtree City is a fun hobby, an eco-friendly transportation option – and a serious danger.
 Motorcycle operators lack the protection of airbags and a metal shell that cars and trucks have, and when the two collide, the person on the bike usually comes off much worse than the other driver.

-Motorcycle accident claims can get costly and complex.
-You need an experienced Peachtree City, GA, motorcycle accident lawyer to ensure you get the full compensation you’re eligible for.
+Motorcycle accident claims can get costly and complicated.
+You need our experienced Peachtree City, GA, motorcycle accident lawyer to make sure you get the full compensation you’re eligible for.
 We want to help you.
-At Council & Associates, LLC, we have the resources, legal talent, and knowledge of Georgia personal injury laws to litigate even the most complicated motorcycle accident claims.
-We’re ready to fight for you and ensure you receive proper compensation for all your losses.
+With over twenty years of experience, our team at Council & Associates, LLC has the resources, legal talent, and knowledge of Georgia personal injury laws to litigate even the most complicated motorcycle accident claims.
+We’re ready to fight for you and recover all your losses.
 Contact us today for a free consultation.

-What Should I Look For In A Peachtree City Motorcycle Accident Lawyer?
+What To Look For In A Peachtree City Motorcycle Accident Lawyer?

 We then build a case showing that the party who caused the accident was negligent and demand fair compensation for your material and economic losses, such as the pain and suffering from your injuries.
 Whether we’re negotiating a settlement out of court or appealing to a judge and jury, as attorneys, we’re always focused on advocating for your interests.